 Getting to Shunde Polytechnic College from Guangzhou

-To catch a bus, get to Guangdong East Bus Station, Qi Che Dong Zhan 汽车东站 and buy a ticket to Da Liang Zhan 大良站.
-It costs about 26 rmb and takes about 90 minutes.
+To catch a bus, go to Guangdong East Bus Station, Qi Che Dong Zhan (汽车东站) and buy a ticket to Da Liang Zhan (大良站).
+It costs about 26 RMB and takes about 90 minutes.
 From the Da Liang bus station, catch a bus to Shunde Polytechnic College.
 The fare is 2rmb.

-Note: The Shunde College High Speed rail station has strict security, probably because it is new and doesn’t get much ‘traffic’.
+Note: The Shunde College high-speed rail station has strict security.
+Most likely because it doesn’t get much ‘traffic’.
 They took my pocket knife off me and recorded my details.

-There is a direct bus service from the Baiyun (Guangzhou) airport to Shunde, which will drop you near Walmart.
+There is a direct bus service from the Baiyun (Guangzhou) airport to Shunde.
+It will drop you near Walmart.
 From there you can catch the bus to the Shunde Polytechnic East Gate.
 Check below for further directions, under the shopping in Shunde heading.

 Living in Shunde Polytechnic College

-The apartment they give you when employed teaching in Shunde Polytechnic College is very liveable, because you are actually living in a guest-house.
-They are equipped with two air cons, nice view, electronic doors, reception, etc. Somehow mosquitoes still get in, but your bed has a mosquito net around so it is fine when you sleep (and you feel like a princess).
+While teaching in Shunde Polytechnic you will be staying in an apartment on campus.
+It is very liveable because you are actually living in a guest-house.
+The apartment has two air-cons, a nice view, electronic doors, and a reception desk.
+Somehow mosquitoes still get in, but your bed has a mosquito net around it.

-It’s semi tropical in summer, you will use the air-con, and doesn’t get too cold in winter – maybe you’ll want a heater, but all in all the weather is not too extreme either end, and is warmer than it is cold.
-In any case, as with all school based jobs in China, your holidays fall in the extremes so if you don’t like it, just go to another country for the holidays.
+It’s semi-tropical in summer and doesn’t get too cold in winter.
+You might want a heater.
+All in all the weather is not too extreme either end and is warmer than it is cold.
+In any case, your holidays fall in the extremes of the weather so if you don’t like it you can leave during that time.

 The college is somewhat isolated.
-It is about a 20 to 30 minute bus ride to most off-campus stuff, e.g., walmart, town, etc, but the campus has everything you need including a bunch of cafeterias which are pretty cheap (think 6-7rmb for a decent meal) and a few little restaurants.
-There is also a small fruit stand and a very mini mart that sells a bunch of stuff.
+It is a 20 to 30-minute bus ride to the main part of town.
+You can find almost everything you need on campus.
+There are a bunch of cheap cafeterias and a few little restaurants.
+There is also a small fruit stand and a mini-mart that sells a bunch of stuff.

-Across the road from the school is another couple of restaurants, billiards, and a bar.
+Across the road from the school are another couple of restaurants, billiards, and a bar.

 Teaching in Shunde Polytechnic College

-As I said before, I taught business in Shunde Polytechnic, which is a bit different from teaching English because it is a set curriculum.
-I did, however, teach a few Business English units while teaching in Shunde Polytechnic College, which is pretty similar to just teaching English so I’ll comment about that later.
+I taught business at Shunde Polytechnic.
+It is a bit different from teaching English because it is a set curriculum.
+I did teach a few Business English units which are like teaching English so I’ll comment about that later.

-The business course in in collaboration with Sydney TAFE and/or Britains BTEC.
-It is the same curriculum as they teach in the respective countries, only you are teaching in in English to non-native English speakers, which can be challenging.
-Basically the idea is to teach them how to pass… whether or not they actually learn the material is kind of abjuratory in the colleges mind.
+The business course is in collaboration with Sydney TAFE and/or Britains BTEC.
+It is the same curriculum as they teach in the respective countries.
+The difference is that you teach it in English to non-native English speakers.
+Basically, the idea is to teach them how to pass… whether they actually learn the material is abjuratory in the college’s mind.
 Sounds bad I know, but it is common thinking in China.

-I studied a similar course in Australia, so it is kind of my ‘field’ which is why I enjoyed it.
+I studied a similar course in Australia and enjoy the subject which is why I enjoyed it.

-I did also teach a few business English modules, which to me was very similar to teaching oral English.
-Everyone has their own methods for teaching English, so just do what you do.
+I did also teach a few business English modules, which to me was like teaching oral English.
+Everyone has their own methods for teaching English, so do what you do.

-Overall, teaching in Shunde Polytechnic College is good.
+Teaching in Shunde Polytechnic College is good.
 The administration does not bother you as long as you show up on time and do your job.
-As with many places in China, as long as the students do not complain about you, it is fairly easy sailing.
+As with many places in China, as long as the students do not complain about you, it is easy sailing.
 Also, not much paperwork.

-16 hours teaching is the contracts maximum per week.
+16 hours teaching is the contract’s maximum per week.
 I did about 14.
-Some teachers are supposed to do English corner once a week, but it depends on your department.
+Some teachers do English corner once a week, but it depends on your department.

 Bureaucracy is the same as other places I’ve worked.
 Sometimes you have ‘holidays’ but then find you have to make up the classes on the weekend.
-It’s just China.
-Some foreigners get annoyed at this, as I did in my first year, but just go with it.
+Some foreigners get annoyed at this, as I did in my first year, but it’s best to accept it.

 Pay here is good compared to other places I’ve worked.
-I think minimum 7500rmb/month depending on qualifications and department.
+The minimum pay is 7500 RMB/month depending on qualifications and department.
 Also, you get paid for your holidays, and we even got a Chinese New Year bonus.

-You have to pay 300rmb a month rent, plus gas, electricity, water, etc, but even after all this I still take away a few thousand more than my previous jobs.
+You have to pay 300rmb a month rent plus bills.
+Even after all this I still take away a few thousand more than my previous jobs.

-TV reception is good (with a couple of English channels), internet is included and they give you a push bike to cruise around on, e.g., to ride to class.
+TV reception is good and there is even a couple of English channels.
+They also give you a push bike to cruise around on, e.g., to ride to class.

-The grounds itself is pretty nice with all the things you’d expect in a University (not an American College) including a pool (open semi according to the advertised times), library, gardens, athletic fields, etc.
+The grounds are pretty nice with all the things you’d expect in a University.
+There’s a pool, a library, gardens, athletic fields, etc.

 Getting Around Shunde Polytechnic College

-For specific directions on recreational things to do in and around Shunde, check out this post on things to do in Shunde.
+For specific directions on things to do in and around Shunde, check out this post:

 There are two bus stops that serve Shunde Polytechnic College.
 There is one at the main gate (South) and one at the East Gate.
 Both are about a 10-15 minute walk from the teachers’ apartments.